 Leads don’t just disappear.
 They fade out because no one follows up with intent.
-A potential client might browse options for custom homes, get distracted, and forget.
-It happens fast.
-Faster than most teams expect.
+A potential client might browse custom homes, get distracted, and forget.
+It happens fast—even faster than most teams expect.

 The real issue isn’t traffic.
 It’s what happens after someone clicks.
-Many construction companies treat inquiries like transactions instead of conversations.
+Many construction companies treat enquiries like transactions instead of conversations.
 That’s where things break down.

 Build a Funnel That Feels Human

 A landing page alone won’t cut it.
-People want clarity, not cleverness.
-They want to know what happens next.
+People want clarity; they want to know what happens next.

 Content That Actually Pulls People In